v--/sicp/README.md

 The "Original definitions" sections are definitions that are provided in the book and required by the corresponding exercise.

+If there are tests in the exercise description (before the solution), that means that the desired result was provided in the description and (maybe) modified into a proper test.

 # Travis?
 Really?

 Since most exercises are verified with unit tests, I set up a Travis CI project.
 Because I can.